-Dr. Mizukawa is a St. Baldrick’s Scholar.
+Dr. Mizukawa is a past St. Baldrick’s Scholar.
 He explains acute myeloid leukemia symptoms, treatment, and research progress

 What is acute myeloid leukemia (AML)?

 Leukemia is cancer of the blood cells.
 Leukemia cells divide quickly and fail to mature into normal, functioning blood cells.

 Acute leukemia progresses rapidly and is classified into two general subtypes:

 - When the cancer affects the lymphocytes, a type of white blood cell, it is called acute lymphoblastic leukemia, or ALL.